EXJudgement/steamanywhere/README.md

 You Agree To Not Distribute SteamAnywhere's Files Either Physically (ex.
 USB), Electronically (ex.
 Cloud/Google Drive), Or In Any Other Form

-SteamAnywhere Does Not Own Steam Inc. And Is An Unnoficial Project
+SteamAnywhere Does Not Own Steam Inc. And Is An Unofficial Project

 SteamAnywhere Does Not Accept Payments, Even If Donations.
 We Are Non-Profit, And Will Be Non-Profit.
 We Will NEVER Ask For Your Steam Username Or Password